AtishaRibeiro/CTGP-Time-Fetcher/README.md

 Times are all obtained from http://www.chadsoft.co.uk/time-trials/

-### Using `GhostFetcher.py`
+### Using `GhostFetcherSolo.py`

-`GhostFetcher.py` can be used seperately as well to get all ghosts from specified countries starting from a given date.
+`GhostFetcherSolo.py` can be used seperately as well to get all ghosts from specified countries starting from a given date.
 The country codes can be found at the beginning of the file, in `COUNTRY_FLAGS`.
+To link a fixed playername to a playerId, add to `PLAYER_NAMES`.
 A text file is produced containing all the found times, including a link to the ghost.

 Example: